joelparkerhenderson/agile-consulting-is-it-right-for-you/agile-consulting-scorecard-for-first-showcase/index.md

 **Individuals and interactions over processes and tools.**

-- [ ] Is the focus 75%+ on individuals and interactions?
+- [ ] Is the showcase more on individuals and interactions and less on processes and tools?

   - Positive examples: external customers and their interactions.
 Great: their names and direct quotations about the immediate work.
 Good: their OKRs, KPIs, goals, metrics.